In a typical organization, the middle managers would have quite a big responsibility for making things happen.

 “Perhaps the principles offered by PMI are not for the project managers of our organization.
 Why can’t we alter the project management methodology so that we can pacify our project managers?”

-There’s a problem with above thinking.
+There’s a problem with the above thinking.

-Incompetence of people in project management is never a good reason to alter the known, proven set of practices based on project management principles.
+The incompetence of people in project management is never a good reason to alter the known, proven set of practices based on project management principles.

 However better project management methodology poor project managers employ, they produce poor results.